 Responses: Within 5 days of receipt of the appeal, the other party may submit a written statement in response to the appeal and which supports or challenges the dismissal or determination.
 The response should be submitted to the Title IX Coordinator, who shall provide a copy to the decision-maker and the appealing party.

 Decision on Appeal: As soon as practicable after receiving the parties’ written submissions (and ordinarily within approximately 10 days), the Chancellor (or designee) or Appeal Panel will issue a written decision describing the result of the appeal and the rationale for the result.
 The decision on appeal may uphold the decision, modify it, or remand for further factual development.
 The decision-maker on appeal will concurrently notify the complainant and the respondent of the decision, with a written copy provided to the Title IX Coordinator.

-Employees: All faculty and staff members of the College without term contracts are at-will employees who may be terminated at any time, with or without cause.
+Employees: All non-tenure track faculty and staff members of the College without term contracts are at-will employees who may be terminated at any time, with or without cause.
 With regard to such faculty and staff, nothing in this Policy shall create an expectation of continued employment with the College or be construed to prevent or delay the College from taking any disciplinary action deemed appropriate (including suspension and immediate termination of employment) for any violation of state law, federal law or College policy.

 The College will make every reasonable effort to ensure that the investigation and resolution of a complaint occurs in as timely and efficient a manner as possible.

 Any party may request an extension of any deadline by providing the Title IX Coordinator or his or her respective deputies with a written request for an extension that includes reference to the duration of the proposed extension and the basis for the request.